Tarxien Temples: Discovery and history

-The large stone blocks were discovered in 1914 by local farmers ploughing a field.
-After the accidental discovery 300 metres away of Ħal Saflieni Hypogeum in 1913, the proprietor of the land underneath which the temples were buried figured that the large stones that were continually struck by workers' ploughs may also have had some archaeological value.
-On that notion, he contacted the director of the National Museum, Themistocles Zammit, who began to dig even on his first inspection of the site, where he discovered the center of the temple compound.
-It was not long before Zammit found himself standing in what appeared to be an apse formed by a semicircle of enormous hewn stones.
-Over the course of three years, Zammit enlisted the help of local farmers and townspeople for an excavation project of unprecedented scale in Malta.
-By 1920, Zammit had identified and carried out restoration work on five separate but interconnected temples, all yielding a remarkable collection of artifacts, including the famous "fat lady" statue, a representation of a Mother Goddess or a fertility charm (according to the Malta Archaeological Museum, the "fat lady" statue is genderless, and could represent either a man or a woman) and several unique examples of prehistoric relief, including ships.
+The site was initially reported by the tenant of the land, Lorenzo Despott, who complained of frequently encountering large blocks of stone just beneath the surface while plowing his field.
+Suspecting that the stones he was encountering may have some archaeological value, Despott contacted the director of the National Museum, Themistocles Zammit, who instructed him to dig a trial trench in 1913.
+Upon excavation, several large stone were revealed and the pottery found was undoubtedly prehistoric.
+Thus, Temi Zammit began a formal excavation of the site in 1915, a campaign which would last till 1919.
+Over the course of four years, Zammit enlisted the help of local farmers and townspeople for an excavation project of unprecedented scale in Malta.
+By 1920, Zammit had identified and carried out restoration work on four prehistoric structures, all yielding a remarkable collection of artifacts, including the famous colossal statue, the largest human (although seemingly genderless) representation from the Neolithic found to date.

 A small sample of artefacts from the site were donated by Zammit in 1923 to the British Museum.
-The temples were included on the Antiquities List of 1925.
-Further excavations at the temples were conducted in the post-World War II period under the directorship of J.G.
+The site was included in the Antiquities List of 1925.
+Further excavations at the site were conducted during post-World War II period under the directorship of J.G.
 Baldacchino.

 Protective tent-like shelters, similar to those at Ħaġar Qim and Mnajdra, were built around the Tarxien Temples in 2015, and were completed in December of that year.

 Significance

 The discovery of the complex did much to further Malta's national identity, solidly confirming the existence of a thriving ancient culture on the island.
 Also, the general interest aroused by the finds engendered for the first time a public concern for the protection of Malta's historical treasures, including a need for management of the sites, the promulgation of laws, and other measures to protect and preserve monuments.
-At the same time, Themistocles' thorough method in excavating the site paved the way for a new scientific approach to archaeology.
+At the same time, Themistocles' thorough scientific approach to excavation introduced Malta to a proper archaeological investigation rather than the rough and swift antiquarian method of digging.